Out-of-focus holography at the Effelsberg telescope: Observations

 \subsection{February and March 2021 observation campaign}

-Observations from early 2021 (March \nth{29} for 3C273 and three days in February \nth{11}, \nth{17}, and \nth{18} for 3C84) were used to cover a broader range in elevation of phase-error maps, which is particularly important in order to model repeatable elastic properties of the telescope mechanical structure (see Section \ref{sec:gravitational_model}).
-Observations were performed with the \SI{7}{\mm} receiver and the active surface on.
-There were still \num{4} out of \num{96} actuators broken but that should not affect the observations in a significant way.
+Observations from early 2021 (March \nth{29} for 3C273 and three days in February \nth{11}, \nth{17}, and \nth{18} for 3C84) were used to cover a broader range in elevation of phase-error maps, which is particularly important in order to model repeatable elastic properties of the telescope mechanical structure (see \cref{sec:gravitational_model}).
+Observations were performed with the \qty{7}{\mm} receiver and the active surface turned on.
+There were still \num{4} out of \num{96} actuators broken but that should not affect the observations significantly.
 The procedure followed was that of the standard OOF holography observations, i.e., three beam maps to obtain one phase-error map.